datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 Can you guess what it'll return?
 A list with the the float 1.68, the string "mom", and the float 1.71, corresponding to the 4th, 5th and 6th element in the list maybe?
 Let's see what the output is.

 Apparently, only the elements with index 3 and 4, get returned.
-In general, this is the syntax: the index you specify before the colon, so where the slice begins, is included, while the index you specify after the colon, where the slice ends, is not.
+In general, this is the syntax: the index you specify before the colon, so where the slice starts, is included, while the index you specify after the colon, where the slice ends, is not.

 With this in mind, can you tell what this call will return? <PAUSE>